benjaminramey/benjaminramey.github.io/_posts/2016-01-04-adding-a-rabbitmq-configuration-file-when-running-as-a-windows-service.markdown

 ## Solution
-I read the [documentation](http://www.rabbitmq.com/configure.html) a little more closely and finally came upon this line: "For environment changes to take effect on Windows, the service must be re-installed.
-It is not sufficient to restart the service."
+I read the [documentation](http://www.rabbitmq.com/configure.html) a little more closely and finally came upon this line: "Windows service users will need to re-install the service after adding or removing a configuration file."

 Oops.
 Guess I should have read the documentation more closely the first time around!
-It's even italicized.
-The instructions are even there on the page.
-Here they are:

- 1. cd into the sbin folder under RabbitMQ server installation directory (e.g. C:\Program Files (x86)\RabbitMQ Server\rabbitmq_server-3.6.0\sbin)
- 1. Run rabbitmq-service.bat remove
- 1. Set environment variables via command line, i.e. run commands like the following: set RABBITMQ_BASE=c:\Data\RabbitMQ
- 1. Run rabbitmq-service.bat install

-Note a couple of things.
-First, this only installs the service and leaves it un-started.
-To start it, just do this:

-	> rabbitmq-service.bat start

-Second, you'll need to start your command prompt as an administrator.
+The easiest way to do this is as follows (start a command prompt as administrator):

+	> cd "C:\Program Files (x86)\RabbitMQ Server\rabbitmq_server-3.6.0\sbin"
+	> .\rabbitmq-service.bat remove
+	> .\rabbitmq-service.bat install
+	> .\rabbitmq-service.bat start

+Of course, The path you cd into will depend on the version of RabbitMQ you have installed.